mxh/scenemap/README.md

 This repository contains the code used to train and test the network described in the paper *Scene Structure Inference through Scene Map Estimation*.

+*Note*: The current data available is the data used to generate Figure 8 in the paper, i.e. the overly dense and cluttered scenes.
+This means the performance you will get is close to what you see in Table 2, not the one in Table 1.
+The data for Table 1 will be released soon.

 ### Introduction
 Currently, we release the model files for the depth, semantics and scene map estimation networks, as well as a set of data generated using the rendering